-CANDIDATE PETITION Notes: - All information on this form becomes a public record upon receipt by the Supervisor of Elections. - It is a crime to knowingly sign more than one petition for a candidate.
-[Section 104.185, Florida Statutes] - If all requested information on this form is not completed, the form will not be valid as a Candidate Petition form.
-I, the undersigned, a registered vote r (print name as it appears on your voter information card) in said state and county, petition to have the name of placed on the Primary/General Election Ballot as a: [check/complete box, as applicable] Nonpartisan No party affiliation (insert the office and include district, circuit, group, seat number, if applicable) Date of Birth or Voter Registration Number Address f City County State Zip Code Signature of Voter Date Signed (MM/DD/YY) [to be completed by Voter] Rule 1S-2.045, F.A.C.
-DS-DE 104 (Eff.
-0)
+CANDIDATE PETITION Notes: - All information on this form becomes a public record upon receipt by the Supervisor - It is a crime to knowingly sign more than one petition for a candidate.
+[Section learned and the completed of the form will not be validated].
+04.185, Florida Statutes] I, the undersigned, a registered voter (print name as it appears on your voter information card) in said state and county, petition to have the name of placed on the Primary/General Election Ballot as a: [check/complete box, as applicable] Nonpartisan No party affiliation (insert two brince and include district, circuit, group, seat number (MM/DD/YY) Address er, if applicable) City County State Zip Code Signature of Voter Rule 18-2.045, F.A.C.
+Date Signed (MM/DD/YY) [to be completed by Voter] DS-DE 104 (Eff.
+09/11)